 Access to E-Textbooks from Publishers

-If you cannot find your textbooks, there might be other institutional options available.
-Please use our Reserve Request form to find out!
+Step 3: If you cannot find the e-textbook you wish to assign, there may be other institutional options available.
+Please use our Reserve Request Form to request help identifying these options.

 As a faculty member, I need to teach remotely this semester and want to make sure the textbook I assign for my course is available in e-format.
 What can I do?

 You can go through the same protocol as described above to see if we currently own or can get your course materials in e-book format.
 Due to the issues discussed in our Textbook Q& A, it is best that you work with the library prior to making your textbook selections in order to find other options available to you.
 Many faculty are switching to OER Textbooks than can either be created by the faculty or by adopting using OA resources or library ebook resources.
 Please see the library’s OER Guide and the primary contact for OER at the CSI library.
 You also can refine your OneSearch by filtering your results Open Access (OA) resources with the Resource Type as ebooks (filter facets on the right hand side).
 We have also listed many Open Access Resources for books that you can search on your own on the library’s Ebook Guide.

 These options are usually available to a student who has already purchased a print textbook from the bookstore or via faculty who have placed orders via the campus bookstore.
 Please contact the vendor directly about these options or the bookstore.
 The library has no part in setting up these types of digital access through these platforms because they involve individual purchases and/or faculty registering their course.
 The platforms can many times integrate with Blackboard.

 INSTRUCTIONS ARE BELOW FOR INDIVIDUAL LOGINS.
 YOU MUST CREATE AN ACCOUNT!